 '''

-unix> python evilScope.py
+unix> python evil_scope.py

 144

 Traceback (most recent call last):

-File "evilScope.py", line 6, in <module>
+File "evil_scope.py", line 6, in <module>

 print(x)

 NameError: name 'x' is not defined

 '''

-It would seem that x would be storing the value 12.
+It would seem that \boldsymbol{x} would be storing the value 12.
 Evidently not.
 Here is what happened.

-- 1. A copy of the memory address stored by the variable is sent to the function's parameter x. - 2.
-If a literal is passed, a copy of its location in memory is sent to the parameter x. - 3.
+- 1. A copy of the memory address stored by the variable is sent to the function's parameter \mathbf{x} . - 2.
+If a literal is passed, a copy of its location in memory is sent to the parameter $\boldsymbol{x}.$ - 3.
 An internal variable y got created here.
 It got the value 144. - 4.
 The memory address where 144 is stored is passed back to the print function, which prints 144. - 5.
-Once the function returned, all traces of the variable \mathbf{x} disappeared.
-The same thing happened to \mathbf{y} .
-To see this, delete the line where \mathbf{x} is printed and re-run the program.
+Once the function returned, all traces of the variable x disappeared.
+The same thing happened to y.
+To see this, delete the line where x is printed and re-run the program.

 We have just learned two things about Python.
 One is that Python has function scope.
-Arguments of functions and variables created inside of a functions are not visible outside of that function.
+Parameters of functions and variables created inside of a functions are not visible outside of that function.

 The other is that Python is a pure pass-by-value language.
-When you pass a variable or a literal to a function, the function actually gets a copy of the memory address of that item.
+When you pass a variable, a literal, or an expression to a function, the function actually gets a copy of the memory address of that item.
 You might ask, "Why all of this hiding of stuff?"
 You have seen us use some built-in functions such as len, min and max.
 Would you want to have to worry about variables created inside of these and have to keep track of their names?
 This would quickly lead to choking levels of complexity.
 When using functions all we need to care about is what sorts of parameters they need and what they do.
 This frees us to think about the problem we are trying to solve and not about the internal finickiness of our tools.